Joms94/Data-Skills-Analysis/README.md

-# Designing an ETL process, conducting exploratory analysis and presenting findings to learn more about data analytics as a career
+# Designing an ELT process, conducting exploratory analysis and presenting findings to learn more about data analytics as a career
 A project for learning more about the career I aspire to.